mralamdari/car-price-prediction-2021/Readme.txt

-#car price prediction Project
+# Car Price Prediction Project

-This is a Simple Project that can predict the price of the cars
+### This is a Simple Project that can predict the price of the cars